*Updated November 17th, 2025

 What are Ice Dams?

 Ice dams are thick ridges of ice that form along the edge of a roof.
-They occur when snow on the upper part of the roof melts due to heat escaping from the attic, then refreezes as it reaches the colder eaves.
-Over time, the accumulation of ice creates a dam that prevents melting snow from draining off the roof.
-Instead, the trapped water seeps under shingles, into walls, and even ceilings, causing leaks, water stains, mold growth, and damage to insulation.
+They occur when snow on the roof melts on the upper portion due to heat escaping from the attic, then refreezes at the colder eaves.
+Over time, the accumulation of ice creates a barrier that prevents melting snow from draining off the roof.
+Instead, the trapped, melted water backs up behind the ice and seeps under roof shingles, into walls, and even ceilings, causing leaks, water stains, mold growth, and damage to insulation and the inside of the house.
+This ice dam formation is a common issue during the winter months.

 Causes of Ice Dams

-Understanding the causes of ice dams is key to preventing them.
-The following factors are the most common contributors:
+Understanding the causes of ice dams is key to preventing ice and protecting your home.

 Inadequate Insulation

-The leading cause of ice dams is insufficient attic insulation.
-When the attic isn’t properly insulated, warm air escapes from the living areas into the attic, heating the roof and causing snow to melt unevenly.
-The melted snow then refreezes at the colder edges of the roof, forming ice dams.
+Insufficient attic insulation is one of the biggest problems with ice dams.
+When the attic isn’t properly insulated, warm air escapes into the attic, heating the underside of the roof and causing snow to melt unevenly.
+This melted snow then refreezes at the eaves and forms ice dams.

 Improper Ventilation

-Proper ventilation works hand-in-hand with insulation.
-Without enough ventilation, heat becomes trapped in the attic, raising the roof temperature and causing snow to melt more rapidly.
-Ideally, ventilation systems should maintain a cold roof by allowing cold air to circulate in and warm air to escape.
+Proper ventilation works alongside insulation to keep the entire roof the same temperature as the eaves.
+Without enough ventilation, heat becomes trapped in the attic, raising the roof temperature and causing snow and ice to melt quickly and refreeze at the edge.

 Snow Accumulation